Objections to portrayal of Mohammed "rooted in the notion of idol worship," professor says

 “It’s all rooted in the notion of idol worship,” Akbar Ahmed, who chairs the Islamic Studies department at American University told CNN.
 “In Islam, the notion of God versus any depiction of God or any sacred figure is very strong.”

 In some ways, Islam was a reaction against Christianity, which early Muslims believed had been led astray by conceiving of Christ, not as a man but as a God.
 They didn’t want the same thing to happen to Mohammed.

-"The prophet himself was aware that if people saw his face portrayed by people, they would soon start worshiping him," Ahmed told CNN.
-"So he himself spoke against such images, saying 'I'm just a man.' "
+“The prophet himself was aware that if people saw his face portrayed by people, they would soon start worshiping him,” Akbar Ahmed, who chairs the Islamic Studies department at American University, told CNN.
+“So he himself spoke against such images, saying ‘I’m just a man.’ “

-In a bitter irony, the sometimes violent attacks against portrayals of the prophet are kind of reverse idol-worship, revering -- and killing for -- the absence of an image, said Hussein Rashid, a professor of Islamic studies at Hofstra University in New York.
+In a bitter irony, the recent violent attacks against portrayals of the prophet are kind of reverse idol-worship, revering – and killing for – the absence of an image, said Hussein Rashid, a professor of Islamic studies at Hofstra University in New York.

 In September 2012, as France was closing embassies in about 20 countries amid the global furor over the anti-Islam film “Innocence of Muslims,” the magazine published an issue featuring a cartoon that appeared to depict a naked Mohammed, along with a cover that seemed to show Mohammed being pushed in a wheelchair by an Orthodox Jew.

 Charlie Hebdo journalist Laurent Leger defended the magazine at the time, saying the cartoons were not intended to provoke anger or violence.

 “The aim is to laugh,” Leger told BFMTV in 2012.
 “We want to laugh at the extremists – every extremist.
 They can be Muslim, Jewish, Catholic.
 Everyone can be religious, but extremist thoughts and acts we cannot accept.”